Costco vs Walmart: Which Actually Saves You More Money?

 When Costco Is Usually Cheaper

-Costco is typically the better choice for:
+Costco is typically the better option for:

 - Bulk household supplies